-Proposals submitted in response to this RFA will outline interventions that comprehensively address all forms of commercial tobacco use among pregnant BIPOC and AIAN individuals.
+Proposals submitted in response to this RFA will outline interventions that comprehensively address all forms of commercial tobacco use among pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes.
 These interventions must be firmly grounded in relevant cultural frameworks that resonate with the chosen population and draw upon evidence-based theories of behavior change specifically tailored to the context of pregnancy.
-The focus should be on supporting the development of behavioral cessation interventions for commercial tobacco products that are tailored to address the unique needs and challenges faced by pregnant individuals who identify as BIPOC or AIAN.
+The focus should be on supporting the development of behavioral cessation interventions for commercial tobacco products that are tailored to address the unique needs and challenges faced by pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes.
 Crucially, applicants will demonstrate a deep understanding of the distinct sociocultural and psychological characteristics of these populations by engaging members of these communities during the drafting of the proposal and during intervention design and testing.
 Applicants are encouraged to explore research approaches that foster trust and engagement within these populations.
 Involving community members, including pregnant individuals, community leaders, and representatives from community-based organizations, from the early stages of research can optimize intervention development and enhance the eventual adoption and implementation of effective strategies.